Compliance and enforcement

 Deed of agreement between SafeWork NSW and the NSW Police Force.

-How to contact our Legal Services (including serving subpoenas, directions, notices and correspondence).
+How to contact DFSI Legal (including serving subpoenas, directions, notices and correspondence).